 Each Owner or Owner's Representatives and their contractors shall ensure that all construction material is stored in a designated materials storage area.
-Such storage area shall be indicated
+Such storage area shall be indicated on the Construction Management Plan described above and shall be located to minimize the visual impact from adjacent properties and roadways.

-Debris and Trash Removal.
 Sec.
 16B-15-80.
+Debris and Trash Removal.